 China Gold International is a gold and base metal mining company based in Vancouver, Canada.
-The Company's main business involves the acquisition, development and exploration of gold and base metal properties.
+The Company's main business involves the operation, acquisition, development and exploration of gold and base metal properties.

-The Company's principal mining operations are the Chang Shan Hao Gold Mine ("CSH Gold Mine" or "CSH Mine" or "CSH"), located in Inner Mongolia, China and the Jiama Copper-Gold Polymetallic Mine ("Jiama Mine" or "Jiama"), located in Tibet, China.
-China Gold International holds a 96.5% interest in the CSH Gold Mine, while its Chinese joint venture ("CJV") partner holds the remaining 3.5% interest.
-China Gold International commenced trial gold production at the CSH Gold Mine in July 2007 and commercial production on July 1, 2008.
-The Company acquired a 100% interest in the Jiama Mine on December 1, 2010.
-Jiama hosts a large scale copper-gold polymetallic deposit consisting of copper, gold, molybdenum, silver, lead and zinc.
+The Company's principal mining operations are the Chang Shan Hao Gold Mine ("CSH Mine" or "CSH"), located in Inner Mongolia, China and the Jiama Copper-Gold Polymetallic Mine ("Jiama Mine" or "Jiama"), located in Tibet, China.
+China Gold International holds a 96.5% interest in the CSH Mine, while its Chinese joint venture ("CJV") partner holds the remaining 3.5% interest.
+The CSH Mine commenced commercial production on July 1, 2008.
+The Company owns a 100% interest in the Jiama Mine, which hosts a large scale copper-gold polymetallic deposit containing copper, gold, molybdenum, silver, lead and zinc metals.
 The Jiama Mine commenced commercial production in September 2010.

-China Gold International's common shares are listed on the Toronto Stock Exchange ("TSX") and The Stock Exchange of Hong Kong Limited (the "Hong Kong Stock Exchange" or "HKSE") under the symbol CGG and the stock code 2099, respectively.
+China Gold International's common shares are listed on the Toronto Stock Exchange ("TSX") and The Stock Exchange of Hong Kong Limited ("HKSE") under the symbol CGG and the stock code 2099, respectively.
 Additional information about the Company, including the Company's Annual Information Form, is available on SEDAR atsedar.com as well as Hong Kong Exchange News at hkexnews.hk.